Truth: Most bloggers will never make money from their blogs.

 The point is you need amazing headlines that all but force the reader to click through to your post.

-In the above example, our headline for our health and wellness website goes a step further than the other two headlines because it adds a descriptive element: “Simple and Effective.”
+In the above example, this headline goes a step further than the other two headlines because it adds a descriptive element: “Simple and Effective.”

 It still ranks below two articles that have worse headlines because they have a much higher domain authority than we do, but having the better headlines is what gets you clicks despite people ranking above you!